cameronleger/neural-style-gui/README.md

 * The most recently started Style is loaded when the app starts
 * Ability to quickly initialize with any previously generated images
 * Significantly improved performance when running many iterations repeatedly
+* History Tree is now a Queue Tree to show past and future outputs
+* The Neural Service now runs until all Queued items are finished
 * Bugfixes
 ### 1.1.1
 * Prototxt parsing supports current version of Loadcaffe Layers